nl2go/ansible-role-hetzner-key/README.md

 result processing is set using `hetzner_key_webservice_concurrent_poll`.
 Check official documentation on [Asynchronous Actions and Polling](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html) for more explanation.

+## Tags

+Tags can be used to limit the role execution to a particular task module.
+Following tags are available:

+- `hetzner_key-key`: Manages access keys within [Hetzner Robot Key Management](https://robot.your-server.de/key/index).
+- `hetzner_key-host`: Configures access keys on the target hosts.

 ## Dependencies

 None.